-Opinion | With omicron, let’s not fight the last war
+Opinion | Why we need a new approach for the omicron phase of the pandemic

 The United Kingdom Health Security Agency released an important analysis on Dec.
 31; the findings are tentative, based on data available a few days prior.
 Even so, the analysis estimated that one’s risk of being hospitalized with omicron is half as high as with the delta variant, and the risk of needing emergency care is only one-third as high.

 More significant is the distinction between the vaccinated and the unvaccinated.
-The U.K. analysis, which looked at AstraZeneca, Moderna and Pfizer vaccines, estimated that people with two doses of the vaccine plus a booster shot are 88 percent less likely to be hospitalized than those without vaccinations.
+The U.K. analysis, which looked at the AstraZeneca, Moderna and Pfizer vaccines, estimated that people with two doses of the vaccine plus a booster shot are 88 percent less likely to be hospitalized than those without vaccinations.

 Even if you get the virus, if you are double-vaccinated and boosted, you are still an estimated 81 percent less likely to be hospitalized than if you are unvaccinated.
 If you get the virus and have had two doses of the vaccine, no booster, you are estimated to be 65 percent less likely to need to be hospitalized.
 In the United States at least, hospitalization numbers are misleading.
-For instance, the New York Times reported this week that at two major New York hospitals, around 50 percent to 65 percent of “covid hospitalizations” were people coming to the hospital for other reasons and then, once there, testing positive for covid.
+For instance, the New York Times reported this week that at two major New York hospitals, around 50 to 65 percent of “covid hospitalizations” were people coming to the hospital for other reasons and then, once there, testing positive for covid.

 U.S. health officials have also noted the growing evidence that omicron is less severe than delta.
-In South Africa, where omicron was first identified, even though relatively few have been vaccinated, people were less likely — 80 percent lower, according to one preprint study posted in December 2021 — to be hospitalized for omicron than for other variants.
+In South Africa, which first reported omicron, even though relatively few have been vaccinated, people were less likely — 80 percent lower, according to one preprint study posted in December 2021 — to be hospitalized for omicron than for other variants.
 In addition, the Biden administration has ordered 20 million treatment courses of the Pfizer covid pill, though we need more.

 The Centers for Disease Control and Prevention has shortened the recommended isolation period from 10 to five days.
 Could it be even shorter if you are vaccinated and not showing any symptoms?
 At this point, for those fully vaccinated, getting omicron appears to be comparable to catching the flu.
 We don’t force people with the flu to isolate for five days.